S3 Titanium for WordPress Guide & Performance Tips

 If you want to have a URL that looks like this, then go with the default options and with year/month ON:

 If you want to clean-up your URL, leave the path field blank, and keep year/month OFF.

 Note: Local storage is preserved; however, on S3 everything will be in root in a flat structure; amistacx.com is using the clean version.

 You really do not need to force HTTPS, because you followed the stack instructions and are using “Always HTTPS” on Cloudflare, and/or have Let’s Encrypt Redirecting HTTP to HTTPS.
 [Better to have Cloudflare handle it at the DNS level.]

 It is advised to leave files on server for many reasons, but if you must, feel free to delete on upload.

-Another advanced option is WebP image compression.
+Another advanced option is WebP image compression, and we recommend you make use of it.
 Please see our WebP article for more details.

 Roll-Back to Local